delavina/payload-ecom-temp/README.md

 - [x] Frontend Downloads Page - Displays all downloads with status
   - [x] Frontend: DownloadsList component

+#### Stripe Integration
 - [x] Connected stripe sandbox to perform a test purchase
 - [x] Transaction Success Hook - Automatically creates tracking upon purchase

+#### Security Features
 - [x] Security Features:
   - [x] Token-based URLs with 5-minute expiration
   - [x] IP tracking of all downloads
   - [x] User authentication required
   - [x] Download Limits & Expiry Dates per product
   - [x] Time limit (30 days by default)

+#### Variant Handling
+- [x] Added variant handling for digital products
+  - [x] Different versions of the same digital product can be purchased separately
+  - [x] Only the purchased version displays "Already Purchased"
+  - [x] Multiple versions can be added to the cart simultaneously
+  - [x] Each version has its own download with separate tracking

 ### To Do 📋